eryksiejka47/K-Spice-API-Yggdrasil/README.md

 #### First, what is `pip`?

-`pip` is a tool that lets you download and install other useful Python tools (called packages).
+`pip` is a tool that lets you download and install other useful Python packages.
 It usually comes with Python, but if it’s missing, you can install it by running:

 ```bash
 python -m ensurepip --upgrade